wilsonchng/project-cyoa/README.md

-ESCAPE KNOX is an interactive text-based game inspired by the [Choose Your Own Adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure) series and loosely based in the setting of the popular game [Project Zomboid](https://projectzomboid.com/blog/) by The Indie Stone.
-You will play as a lone survivor during the initial days of zombie outbreak in the fictional county of Knox, Kentucky.
-ESCAPE KNOX features multiple endings based on your choices and initial character backstory.
-There are multiple unique endings.
+KNOX OUTBREAK is an interactive text-based game inspired by the popular game [Project Zomboid](https://projectzomboid.com/blog/) by The Indie Stone.
+You play as a lone survivor during the initial days of zombie outbreak in the fictional setting of Knox county, Kentucky USA.
+Fight zombies, flee the horde, and scavenge enough supplies for the journey to Louisville, where the promise of salvation awaits those not affected by the virus.

-Feature plan:
+Features:

-- Player authentication to track progress
+- A rich text-based world to explore
-- Achievements
+- Strategic turn-based combat
-- Locked classes (unless complete playthrough)
-- Additional classes (Unemployed & Veteran)
+- Several starting classes to choose from
-- Additional chapters (leading up to Louisville)
+- A rouge-like experience with permadeath